Last Updated: June 09, 2021

 TOEIC test is provided by the ETS for candidates who are non-native speakers of English in order to prove their language proficiency level in English at their workspace.
 This exam is accepted in over 160 countries by over 14,000 organizations.
 They focus on the four aspects of language proficiency which are Speaking, Writing, Reading, and Listening but they conduct these tests separately so candidates can take the aspect they require most at their workspace instead of taking all four though it is recommended that candidates take all four for the best results.

 The Speaking and Writing section of the test can be taken together and separately as per the interests of the candidate and is a method to show their potential or current employers the range of their communication skills in the language.
-There is also an option of taking a Bridge Test which is for candidates who are in the lower or intermediate levels of language learning in order to understand where they stand and improve themselves before they attempt the other tests.
+There is also an option of taking a Bridge Test which is for candidates who are in the lower or intermediate levels of language learning in order to understand where they stand and improve themselves before, they attempt the other tests.

 Why take the TOEIC Speaking and Writing Test?

-Attempting the Speaking and Writing Section of the test provides the candidate with the opportunity of advancing their careers whichever stage they are in by entering the global market of employment and showcasing their skills in the language.
+Attempting the Speaking and Writing Section of the test provides the candidate with the opportunity to advance their careers whichever stage they are in by entering the global market of employment and showcasing their skills in the language.
 The Score Report of TOEIC lets the candidate stand apart from the general competition by demonstrating their ability to communicate in a global language which is often required for international organizations in fields like hotel management, hospitals, restaurants, and the like.

 The Speaking part of the test focuses mainly on the aspects of effective presentation skills, face-to-face communications, meetings, videoconferencing, and teleconferencing.
-The Writing part of the test focuses on written business communications unlike tests like TOEFL and IELTS which focus on communication skills required in academic spaces.
+The Writing part of the test focuses on written business communications, unlike tests like TOEFL and IELTS which focus on communication skills required in academic spaces.
 They will be required to understand the art of writing persuasive emails and other forms of business correspondence in the written format.
 While proving the existence of these skills in the candidate, it will also help the candidate train themselves in these aspects making them well-trained for positions and promotions they apply for.

 Registering for TOEIC Speaking and Writing Test

 Candidates will be able to register for the test either through institutional testing or public testing.
-If their company offers the feature of taking the test through the company, they will have to contact their office administrator for applying for the test.
+If their company offers the feature of taking the test through the company, they will have to contact their office administrator to apply for the test.
 But if the candidate chooses public testing, they will be able to register for the test by contacting their nearest EPN member through phone, email, mail, or their website.

 If the candidate resides in the US, their EPN member can be contacted by mailing their request to AMIDEAST, 2025 M Street, Suite 600, Washington, DC 20036-4505